dkrill15/dyadic_country-year/README.md

 ### 02-04

-These files transform the output of **01** to an adjacency list csv (for editing in spreadsheet software), then to a company country-year-by-country matrix (for uploading to a remote machine), then to a country-year-by-country-year matrix (unpacks the previous matrix once uploaded to remote machine).
+These files transform the output of **01** to an adjacency list csv (for editing in spreadsheet software), then to a country-year-by-country matrix (for uploading to a remote machine), then to a country-year-by-country-year matrix (unpacks the previous matrix once uploaded to remote machine).

 ## Data